Mazic4/OASIS_example/README.md

 This code requires Linux System, and requires installing the FALCONN package with `pip install FALCONN`.

-Note: This code is not annotated, and provided as is.

 If you find any problems, please contact hzhang4@wpi.edu.